panammeb/stable/datasets/README.md

 hosting, it is not possible to provide MiSeq format input data files.

 -----------------------------------------------------------------------
-How to set datasets to test PANAM ?
+HOW TO SET DATASETS IN ORDER TO TEST PANAM ?

 Configuration files are built to allow you testing PANAM assuming that you have installed PANAM in a subdirectory named panam in your home